xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 | pFIB or pre-FIB | Compact version of IFIB.
 A filtered version of pIFIB, HW pIFIB is loaded into LC HW TCAM                                                                                |
 | Tuple           | is an ordered list of integer                                                                                                                                           |
 | SDR             | Secure Domain Router.
 It provide a means of partitioning a router into multiple, independent routers ([Further Details](https://www.cisco.com/c/en/us/td/docs/routers/xr12000/software/xr12k_r3-9/system_management/command/reference/yr39xr12k_chapter12.html#:~:text=Secure%20domain%20routers%20(SDRs)%20provide,the%20rest%20of%20the%20system.
 "Further Details"))                    |

+## LPTS Overview

+LPTS is an integral component of IOS-XR systems which provides firewall and policing functionality.
+LPTS maintains per interface complete table in netio chain in Line card CPU, making sure that packets are delivered to their intended destinations. **IOS XR software** classifies all ‘For Us’ control packets into **97** different flows.
+Each flow has it own hardware policer to restrict the punt traffic rate for the flow type.
+In traditional IOS-XR platforms (CRS/ASR9k) LPTS had different regions which consumed 16k entries each.
+But we do not have the same luxury in NCS55xx and NCS5xx due to limited TCAM resources.
+We need to use these resources very wisely to accomodate several features and functionalities.
+Therefore to minimize the usage of resources, the LPTS platform dependent (PD) layer programs only the protocol default entries in the hardware.
+It punts the control packets to Line card CPU Netio for full lpts lookup in LPTS Decap node.
+We will see this in details in later sections.
+The Network Input/Output (NetIO) process is responsible for forwarding packets in software.
+(For deeper understanding of process switching and slow path please [refer](https://www.ciscopress.com/articles/article.asp?p=2272154&seqNum=2#:~:text=Process%20Switching,-Process%20switching%2C%20also&text=In%20IOS%2C%20the%20ip_input%20process,for%20processing%20incoming%20IP%20packets.&text=In%20IOS%20XR%2C%20the%20Network,for%20forwarding%20packets%20in%20software. "refer")).

+LPTS also plays a vital role in support of NSR (Non Stop Routing) enabled control plane.
+LPTS will make use of the fabric infrastructure for “for-us” control packets to both Active and Standby RP for NSR enabled processes.
+LPTS also installs dynamic flow entries for certain protocol packets on-demand, an example would be, for ICMP echo request sent out from the local router to peer router, LPTS will create flow entry in Pre-IFIB so that ICMP echo reply received from the peer router will be matched against it.

+Note: LPTS is applicable only for control and management plane traffic entering into the router and destined to the local router.
+Packets originated by the router and transit traffic are not processed by LPTS.
+{: .notice--info}

 ### Main Components of LPTS